Skip to content

 Pricing Details

 Published Brazilian merchant pricing puts debit card transactions at 2.39% with T+1 settlement.
-Credit card MDRs are higher and vary by number of installments — typical published ranges are 3.49-4.99% for parcelados (installment payments), reflecting the cost of funding the installment cycle.
-PIX rates have run promotional 0% windows tied to hardware purchases but standard PIX pricing is in the sub-1% to ~1.99% range for online acceptance.
+Credit card MDRs are higher and vary by number of installments, with typical published ranges of 3.49-4.99% for parcelados (installment payments), reflecting the cost of funding the installment cycle.
+PIX rates have run promotional 0% windows tied to hardware purchases, but standard PIX pricing is in the sub-1% to ~1.99% range for online acceptance.
 Boleto carries a flat per-issued-slip fee.
-There is no monthly account fee, no setup fee, no published rolling reserve under normal processing.
-The fee that catches operators by surprise is antecipacao — the early settlement of receivables that brings credit card cash forward from the standard 30-day cycle.
+There is no monthly account fee, no setup fee, and no published rolling reserve under normal processing.
+The fee that catches operators by surprise is antecipacao, the early settlement of receivables that brings credit card cash forward from the standard 30-day cycle.
 PagSeguro charges a published 3.49% premium for antecipacao, which is higher than Stone or Cielo's published rates for comparable volumes.
-For an iGaming operator running heavy daily deposit flows, this matters less because the relevant rails (PIX, debit) settle in T+0 to T+1 anyway.
-Where it bites is on the credit-card side of any non-iGaming merchant book that runs alongside the operator wallet.
-Enterprise contracts are negotiable and PagSeguro absolutely discounts on volume — published rates are SMB defaults, not enterprise rates.
+For an iGaming operator running heavy daily deposit flows, this matters less because the relevant rails (PIX, debit) settle in T+0 to T+1 anyway, and where it bites is on the credit-card side of any non-iGaming merchant book that runs alongside the operator wallet.
+Enterprise contracts are negotiable and PagSeguro discounts on volume, since published rates are SMB defaults rather than enterprise rates.

 Speed & Settlement